-Residents will receive a minimum of four hours per week of supervision, including a minimum of two hours per week of individual face-to-face supervision with licensed psychologists.
+Residents will receive a minimum of four hours per week of supervision, including a minimum of three hours per week of individual face-to-face supervision with licensed psychologists.
+Specific supervision times for each rotation, including denotations of individual vs group supervision, are described in the Clinical Rotation Schedule above.
 Each primary supervisor of each major rotation is expected to maintain scheduled supervision times with the resident, as described in the above schedule.
 In situations where the regularly scheduled supervision time is not possible, due to intermittent scheduling conflicts, illness, vacation, etc., every effort should be made to reschedule the supervision.
 If the scheduled supervision is changed due to ongoing scheduling conflicts, the training director should be notified.
 Any difficulties to maintain regularly scheduled supervision times, either by the supervisor or resident, should be brought to the attention of the training director and/or training committee.

 Telesupervision.
 In the event that the supervisor and/or supervisee is unavailable for the regularly scheduled face-to-face supervision, telesupervision may be utilized on an intermittent basis in order to maintain appropriate and continuous patient care.
-In such circumstances, telesupervision will be mutually agreed-upon between the supervisor and resident and will occur over a secure phone line or secure Skype connection and in a manor to strictly maintain privacy and confidentiality of both the resident and patient.
-In any case that the supervisor is not present, on-site of the treating resident, for any amount of time, an on-site supervisor must also be designated for crisis management and in the case of technological malfunctions that preclude telesupervision.
+In such circumstances, telesupervision will be mutually agreed-upon between the supervisor and resident and will occur over a secure phone line or secure Skype connection and in a manor that strictly maintains privacy and confidentiality of both the resident and patient.
+In any case that the supervisor is not present on-site of the treating resident for any amount of time, an on-site supervisor must also be designated for crisis management and in the case of technological malfunctions that preclude telesupervision.
 The off-site supervisor may maintain full professional responsibility for the clinical care provided by the resident during this time in accordance with Ohio psychology rules and regulations, or may alternatively designate an on-supervisor to hold responsibility during the supervisor's absence, but this must be clearly communicated to the resident.